Select Page

 Medications for heart disease can cause dizziness, nausea, blurred vision, lethargy and memory loss, so be sure to mention those side effects.

-If your disability doesn’t meet Social Security’s ischemic heart disease listing requirements, you may still be eligible for disability benefits if you can show that your medical condition has reduced your functional capacity to such an extent that you can no longer do your job.
+If your disability does not satisfy the listing requirements for ischemic heart disease set by Social Security, you may still qualify for disability benefits by demonstrating that your medical condition has significantly impaired your functional capacity, rendering you unable to perform your job.

 You may also be eligible for Social Security Disability benefits if you have another impairment.